NicoleRoehm/WriteMe/README.md

 Have fun watching the development

-Update: A kot has happend, the layout has been revised and all codes have been written.
+Update: Today I fixed the error with the empty messages with help. now only a reply function and the back button are missing.

-There are still a few small errors, maybe someone can help me.
+I am open to further help an suggestions. :)

 thank you.